 Known as the commuting capital of Tokyo, this neighborhood is home to the busiest train station in the world.
 The Tokyo Metropolitan Government Office is located here as well as many department stores, cinemas, and theaters.

 This popular neighborhood of Tokyo is also famous for cherry-blossom viewing in March and April.
-It is the most entertaining neighborhoods of Tokyo with flashy restaurants, clubs, hostess bars, and love hotels.
+It is among the most entertaining neighborhoods of Tokyo with flashy restaurants, clubs, hostess bars, and love hotels.

 Located within Shibuya, this Tokyo district is ground zero for the Harajuku culture.
 For those who seem to wonder what it is all about, it is a constantly evolving street fashion movement.
 You will find everything from Victorian-era clothing, gothic punk, cosplay to garish outfits.

 Visit the pedestrian-only Tajeshita Street on a Sunday.
 You will be able to see street fashion in all its glory.
-The Omotesando is a nearby street lined by trees and features the high-end flagship stores from around the world.
+The Omotesando is a nearby street lined by trees and features high-end flagship stores from around the world.

-A neighborhood located next to Shinuya, it is known for Meguro River and cherry blossom viewing during spring.
+A neighborhood located next to Shinuya, it is known for the Meguro River and cherry blossom viewing during spring.
 It is where all young hipsters crowd into stylish cafes, bars, and shops.

 This neighborhood has Tokyo’s most beautiful outdoor spaces, the Gyoen National Garden that covers 140 acres.
 With over 20,000 trees it is a must-visit place during spring to witness the beautiful cherry blossoms or browning of leaves during autumn.

 After relaxing at the park, it’s time to explore the shopping district surrounding Shibuya station.
-It is known as the fashion center of Japan with a major happening nightlife.
+It is known as the fashion center of Japan with a happening nightlife.

 If you cannot afford the high-end fashion at Harajuku, then visit the shopping Mecca of Tokyo, Ginza.
-You will find Tiffany & Co., Dior as well as Channel, along with affordable departmental stores such as Wako, Matsuya, and Mitsukoshi here.
+You will find Tiffany & Co., Dior as well as Chanel, along with affordable departmental stores such as Wako, Matsuya, and Mitsukoshi here.